Jeff Spence - Thriller, Mystery and Fantasy Author.

 It makes sense that I would start there.

 I live in London now - just west of it to be more accurate - and the several Covid lockdowns we have had here have given me the excuse to be reclusive, to read more, to write more, and even to finally hone my skills in French (past a moderate middle school level!).

 Each person who studies at Oxford also belongs to a particular college within the university.
 It's much like the houses of Hogwart's School of Magic and Witchcraft in Harry Potter novels, but chosen mainly to align with areas of study.

 My time in the Bahamas and Miami inspired parts of the Marcel Dumont books, and growing up among cowboys in Alberta, Canada, inspired Cliff Sturgeon.
-I took his name, in fact, from a step-uncle I had, who epitomised the cowboy trope for me.
+I took his name, in fact, from an uncle I had, who epitomised the cowboy trope for me.
 He has now passed away.
 Using his name is a tribute to him; the best I have to give.

 The themes of my stories often revolve around inner tensions and turmoils, impossible decisions, and the philosophical discussions surrounding guilt, responsibility - personal and societal - and the ways in which we lie to ourselves and others in an effort to be more at peace, internally and in our social circles.

 I don't think I'll run out of inspiration any time soon.

 If you would like to be notified when I have a new book out, please join The Posse (become a registered fan).
 As a welcome gift, I'll send you a free eBook, Catching Grace, from the Quick Little Murder Mystery series.

 Thanks for reading, and I hope you enjoy the books to come.